5 Punishable Social Selling Mistakes to Leave in 2018

 4. Working Hard Vs Working Smart

-CLUSE is an online store that focuses on beautifying their social feeds to entice their audience.
-When followers check their feed on Instagram, they immediately catch a glimpse into a digital shop window.
+CLUSE is an online store that focuses on beautifying its social feeds to entice its audience.
+When followers check their feeds on Instagram, they immediately catch a glimpse into a digital shop window.
 They make use of user-generated content to show their products and also include strategic hashtags and UGC to connect followers back to their shop.

 5. Not Asking for Referrals

 Not asking for referrals can short-change you, as most buyers are more convinced when they are referred by someone they know.
 If you sell a quality product or service, your customers will refer you by default but you can also increase the number of referrals by asking for one.
 Simply create a referral program where your customers get something in return for referring someone.
 This will help unlock potential sales.